-- Are you all about Fall flavors right now??!!
+- Are you all about fresh apple recipes right now??!!
 So are we!

-When I step into the Albertsons Market Street and Albertsons on Broadway stores they’re filled with decorations, holiday activities, and treats like this!!
-These caramel apples are what inspired me to make this easy apple crisp recipe actually.
+When I step into Albertsons on Broadway, they’re filled with decorations, holiday activities, and treats like this!!
+These caramel apples are what inspired me to make this.

 Ok so I bought 2 of these because I just couldn’t resist but I did share, a little. 😉

 This store always offers up a lot of holiday activities which we love!
 Love to decorate cakes during the holidays but need some guidance?
 They offer classes for that.

 There are lots of treats throughout the aisles too.
 If you’re there during Halloween time and your kids want to dress up, they can get treats by heading down each aisle on the 31st!

 - It’s always a lot of fun to go as a family, and see friends throughout the store. 😉

 First let’s head to their produce section, which is HUGE by the way.
 Well, it is the largest Albertsons in the world so that would be expected right??
 I want you to grab: